Bahnhofstraße 12

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-Starting from the south side of the station, follow the path first to Wolfsee, picturesquely situated on the edge of the forest only 400 m south of Markt Bibart.
+Starting from the south side of the railway station, follow the path to Wolfsee lake, picturesquely situated on the edge of the forest just 400 metres south of Markt Bibart.

-In the forest, follow a short climb by the quarry to the Hohe Straße.
-There, the municipality's wooden lookout tower rises.
+In the forest, follow a short ascent past the quarry to Hohe StraĂźe.
+The municipality's wooden observation tower is located there.

-The 20-metre-high lookout tower in Markt Bibart offers an impressive panoramic view of the southern Steigerwald.
-On the upper platform, information boards draw attention to villages and vineyards and thus allow good orientation far into the country.
-The lookout tower was selected as a nature showcase by the Steigerwald Nature Park, the Southern Steigerwald Local Action Group (LAG) and the Central Franconia Landscape Management Association.
-It is located directly on the Hohe Straße, an ancient military road that was used as a trade route from Frankfurt/Main to Regensburg in the time of the Celts.
+The 20 metre high viewing tower in Markt Bibart offers an impressive panoramic view of the southern Steigerwald.
+On the upper platform, information boards draw attention to villages and vineyards, allowing visitors to find their way far into the countryside.
+The observation tower was selected as a nature site by the Steigerwald Nature Park, the Southern Steigerwald Local Action Group (LAG) and the Middle Franconia Landscape Conservation Association.
+It is located directly on the Hohe StraĂźe, an ancient military road that was used as a trade route from Frankfurt/Main to Regensburg in Celtic times.

-Your path now leads you into a magnificent forest area up to the Hüßberg, where through gaps in the forest you can see the Steigerwald heights, Schwanberg, Markt Bibart and its districts above a sea of green forest.
+Your path now leads you into a marvellous forest area up to HĂĽĂźberg, where you can see the Steigerwald heights, Schwanberg, Markt Bibart and its districts through gaps in the forest above a sea of green forest.

 Abandoned gypsum quarries are a special element of the cultural landscape.
-The extraction of mineral raw materials close to the surface often creates valuable habitats for nature conservation.
-The largest area of the former gypsum quarry was backfilled and then afforested with the aim of creating a near-natural forest.
+The extraction of near-surface mineral raw materials often creates valuable habitats for nature conservation.
+The largest area of the former gypsum quarry was backfilled and then reforested with the aim of creating a near-natural forest.
 Gradually, the initially patchy mixed deciduous forest has developed into a species-rich oak-hornbeam forest.
-Many butterflies, such as the emperor's cloak, numerous dragonflies, the common centaury, the marsh iris and the rare snowflake feel at home here.
-The quarry was selected as a nature site by the Steigerwald Nature Park, the local Local Action Group Southern Steigerwald and the Central Franconia Landscape Management Association.
-Due to the many rare animal and plant species, it is a very sensitive nature area, so it is imperative that hikers stay on the designated paths.
+Many butterflies, such as the imperial cloak, numerous dragonflies, the centaury, the marsh iris and the rare marsh fritillary feel at home here.
+The quarry was selected as a nature reserve by the Steigerwald Nature Park, the local Southern Steigerwald Local Action Group and the Middle Franconia Landscape Conservation Association.
+Due to the many rare animal and plant species, it is a very sensitive nature reserve, which is why hikers should always stay on the designated paths.

-You continue to follow the route through the mixed deciduous forest in a north-westerly and northerly direction and reach the Finstersee lake along the way.
-The name may sound sinister, but behind it lies a romantic spot of earth.
+Follow the route through the mixed deciduous forest in a north-westerly and northerly direction until you reach Finstersee.
+The name may sound eerie, but behind it lies a romantic spot on earth.

-Today, Finstersee is a large meadow.
-Until the 18th century, there really was a lake here with many fish.
+Today, the Finstersee is a large meadow.
+Until the 18th century, there really was a lake here with lots of fish.
 The meadow owes its name Finstersee to the shady high forest that surrounded the former lake.
-A former trade route, called Gemeindedämmchen or Dornheimer Weg, leads across this meadow.
+A former trade route called Gemeindedämmchen or Dornheimer Weg runs right through this meadow.

-The way back to the station is partly along Gipsstraße, via the Knauf biotope and Finstersee.
-If you reach Markt Bibart from the northwest, cross the railway tracks on Jahnstraße and follow the road until you meet Würzburger Straße, here you turn right and walk about 150 metres directly towards the Rotes Roß inn.
+The way back to the railway station is partly on GipsstraĂźe, via the Knauf biotope and Finstersee lake.
+When you reach Markt Bibart from the north-west, cross the railway tracks on JahnstraĂźe and follow the road until you reach WĂĽrzburger StraĂźe, where you turn right and walk about 150 metres directly to Gasthof Rotes RoĂź.

-Before you start your return journey from the inn, take a look at St. Mary's Church, which Julius Echter had built here in 1614 in the course of the Counter-Reformation.
-After about 400 metres, the Bahnhofstraße will take you to the station and your train.
+Before you make your way back from the inn, take a look at St Mary's Church, which Julius Echter had built here in 1614 as part of the Counter-Reformation.
+After about 400 metres, BahnhofstraĂźe takes you to the train station and your train.

 Start/Ende